ThioJoe/YT-Spammer-Purge/README.md

 #### Updating

-If you have the exe installed you will need to redownload the entire exe.
+If you have the exe installed you will need to download the entire exe again.

 If you installed from source, run the `install.sh` file inside your installation to update